Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Resonance.md

 **What is the link between earthquakes and cello strings?** - nan

-Last initially checked on 2022-01-23 by Andrew Sellek (ads79@cam.ac.uk)) and doublechecked on 2022-01-28 by Lauren Mason (llm34@cam.ac.uk))
+Last initially checked on 2022-01-23 by Andrew Sellek (ads79@cam.ac.uk)) and double-checked on 2022-01-28 by Lauren Mason (llm34@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->